ibizaman/selfhostblocks/README.md

 ## Community

 All issues and PRs are welcome.
 For PRs, if they are substantial changes, please open an issue to discuss the details first.
-More details in [here](https://shb.skarabox.com/contributing.html).
+More details in [the contributing section](https://shb.skarabox.com/contributing.html) of the manual.

 Come hang out in the [Matrix channel](https://matrix.to/#/%23selfhostblocks%3Amatrix.org). :)